cyberdesignfactory/chesswizard/README.md

 ## TODO

-- Wizard should value developing its pieces, not just material
 - Wizard should avoid checkmate and value checkmating
 - Link to source from production app
 - Have board shrink if necessary for smaller width screens